Blended LIBS B.A. + Multiple Subject Credential Program

 For those students eager to start teaching in California public elementary schools immediately after graduating, Track 3 is ideal.
 If you know you want to become an elementary school teacher and want to save time and money on college, Track 3 is for you.

-The Blended Program incorporates the coursework for the Elementary Teaching Pre-Credential major concentration with courses from the School of Education beginning in a student's junior year, allowing students to complete a BA in Liberal Studies and a Multiple Subject Teaching Credential simultaneously.
+The Blended Program incorporates the coursework for the Elementary Teaching Pre-Credential major concentration with courses from the Literacy Studies & Elementary Education (LSEE) department beginning in a student's junior year, allowing students to complete a BA in Liberal Studies and a Multiple Subject Teaching Credential simultaneously.

-One of the unique features of the blended program is that it allows students to earn post-baccalaureate units during their last semester in the EDMS credential program at SSU, which enables educators to start at a higher compensation scale than if they obtained only undergraduate units.
+One of the unique features of the blended program is that it allows students to earn post-baccalaureate units during their last semester in the Multiple Subject Credential program at SSU, which enables educators to start at a higher compensation scale than if they obtained only undergraduate units.

 Overview of First Time First Year Blended Student Pathway:

-• Years 1 and 2: Students start Track III Blended their first semester and complete the Hutchins Lower Division GE Program, other teacher preparation coursework, and EDMS program pre-requisites.
+- Years 1 and 2: Students start Track III Blended their first semester and complete the Hutchins Lower Division GE Program, other teacher preparation coursework, and Multiple Subject Credential program pre-requisites.

-• Year 4: Students graduate from LIBS in Fall semester of their senior year and complete the EDMS credential Spring of their senior year.
+- Year 4: Students graduate from LIBS in Fall semester of their senior year and complete the Multiple Subject Credential in Spring of their senior year.

 Overview of Transfer Student Blended Pathway:

-• Year 1, complete upper division GE, LIBS major courses, and EDMS program pre-requisites.
+- Year 1, complete upper division GE, LIBS major courses, and Multiple Subject Credential program pre-requisites.

-• Year 2, complete LIBS major courses and EDMS coursework.
-Students graduate from LIBS in Spring semester.
+- Year 2, complete LIBS major courses and Multiple Subject Credential coursework.

 The Blended program is more intensive than programs that lead to a typical Bachelor’s degree.
 Plan to work closely with the Blended Program Advisor and to complete 15-19 units per semester.